 The average, however, hides considerably more movement in the proportions that fell into each response category.
-We plot these data in Figure 2.
-Note, for instance, that the proportion reporting having "only some" confidence in the press is relatively flat from 1973 (when 62% chose that option) to 1990 (when 60% did so).
+We plot these data in Figure 4.
+Note, for instance, that the proportion reporting having "only some" confidence is the press is relatively flat from 1973 (when 62% chose that option) to 1990 (when 60% did so).
 However, that lack of movement in any single direction is belied by the important shifts away from "great deal" and toward "hardly any" over the same time period.
 Proportions expressing the highest level of confidence climbed from 23% of the sample in 1973 to 29% in 1976, only to fall to 17% in 1991.
 By contrast, those who reported hardly any confidence rose from 15% in 1973 to 28% in 1991.
-Most impressive, however, is the dramatic increase from 28% in 1991 to 39% in 1993 in the proportions who reported "hardly any" confidence in the press, the only consecutive period where both "a great deal" and "only some" dropped by a statistically significant margin.
+Most impressive, however, is the dramatic increase from 28% in 1991 to 39% in 1993 in the proportion who reported "hardly any" confidence in the press, the only consecutive period where both "a great deal" and "only some" dropped by a satistically significant margin.
 By the end of our time period, 43% of the GSS sample reported "hardly any" confidence in the press, a startling change from the 15% who did so in 1973.
+In other words, while there has been a gradual, almost inexorable decline in Americans' average levels of confidence toward the press, these results mask the main story, which is the disappearance of strong supporters of the press and a tripling of the number who express "hardly any" confidence in the people who run the press.6